RuckusRoots believes in the power of the creative process to affect positive change in the world.

 We’re working with groundbreaking innovators to give young people in Northeast Los Angeles a chance to express themselves creatively and sustainably.
 We’re proud to collaborate with the following artists, organizations and schools:

 AcademiaAvance combines rigorous academic preparation with the development of real-world skills.
-All of our graduates will have a college career preparation that exceeds all of the University of California class requirements, with emphasis on the development of successful life-long learning habits.
 This is combined with the application of learned concepts via projects, internships, and multi-cultural experiences.
 As a small public charter school, Academia Avance offers an excellent tuition-free education in a safe nurturing environment, and is operated and governed with community input.

 Founded in 2007, Legacy LA is a community based non-profit organization focused on youth development.
 Its mission is to make positive interventions in the lives of young people by offering alternatives to gangs and violence.
-In its effort to build youth’s capacity to reach their full potential and equip them with the tools to transform their lives and their community, Legacy has partnered with RuckusRoots to offer TRASHformation programs to East LA youth.
+Legacy has partnered with RuckusRoots to offer TRASHformation programs to East LA youth.